Vonshad/Offensive_Sec/EN_writeups/windows/Blaster.md

 As it was the recommended way, I chose to use `remmina` to remotely connect to the machine.

-First, get it installed : `apt install remmina`.
+First, get it installed : `apt install remmina`

 Next, start it by typing `remmina` in your console.